ShadowShahriar/cse208/assignments/01-2025-08-26/Readme.md

 \Largeγ_{branch\_name,\ AVG(amount)}\ σ_{AVG(amount)\ >\ 1500} (Loan)
 ```

-### 8. Count the number of tuples in customer relations
+### 8. Count the number of tuples in the customer relation

 **SQL:**